-The war between sales and marketing has been so pervasive that even The Harvard Review wrote an article on the matter.
+The war between sales and marketing has been so prevalent for years that even The Harvard Review wrote an article on the matter.
 It seems to be a tale as old as time: sales and marketing teams arguing over which tasks are most important and who does them best.

 Perhaps you’ve seen the signs already.
 Passive-aggressive emails.
 Bickering in your Slack channels.
 Disagreements about marketing, lead nurturing, and sales practices.
 A war is brewing.

 Why the conflict?
 Here are some possible reasons why your two teams aren’t seeing eye to eye.